sybrew/the-seo-framework/readme.txt

 			array_unique( array_filter( array_column( $cleaned_details, 'url' ) ) )
 		2. Match duplicated IDs and strip if found; note that 0 === 0 and 0 == false, so don't use this: array_unique( array_filter( array_column( $cleaned_details, 'id' ) ) )

-TODO in deprecated, use public API as much as possible? e.g. `tsf()->query()` instead of `\The_SEO_Framework\Helper\Query`
-	-> This helps prevent crashing thanks to the fallback in Static_Deprecator.

-// TODO in canonical_scheme, set an error if an incorrect option is selected:
-	"The canonical scheme setting did not appear to be correct.
-Please select..."
-	-> We'd need an option generator for that to capture errors automatically on a per-setting basis.
-		-> We can then name every option properly, and predefine error notices.
-		-> We now return the "old value" -- but that may not be sanitized according to our latest standards.
-			-> Still, if we allowed that to happen, then we didn't upgrade the options properly.
-		-> Make issue.

 TODO make issue: We should upgrade the twitter profile inputs to become fully qualified URLs.
 	-> We can then use these inputs for the knowledge graph more easily, and extract the handle from the URI for Twitter Card.